backdoor-collective/documentation/docs/datamill.md

 #### Grafana
 - [Grafana Map Panel] - Fork of the original Grafana Worldmap Panel with improved convenience, robustness and features.
+- [grafana-pandas-datasource] - Grafana Python datasource - using Pandas for timeseries and table data.
 - [grafanimate] - Animate timeseries data with Grafana.
 - [grafana-wtf] - Grep through all Grafana entities in the spirit of git-wtf.